Last updated on 31 October 2022

 Did you start editing your video and realize that your handheld shot is too shaky?
 Did you ask yourself how to stabilize a video in DaVinci Resolve?
-You’re in luck, it’s easy to stabilize video footage in DaVinci Resolve and there are a few ways to go about it.
+You’re in luck, it’s easy to stabilize video footage in DaVinci Resolve, and there are a few ways to go about it.
 Get ready to learn how to do it!

 To stabilize a video in DaVinci Resolve, you must follow these simple steps:

 Pro Tip: Leave the Mode set to “Perspective.”
 It is the most efficient one out of the three modes available.
 If that does not work, try to use others.
+Scroll down to see examples of each mode in action.

 Just like in Premiere Pro, Perspective does something similar to Warp Stabilization.
 It enables perspective, tilt, pan, zoom, and rotation analysis and stabilization.